 Make this commitment to your children: “We will only keep moving forward if we travel in peace.
 Thus, the car will move if there are calm and respectful interactions.
 If we get distracted by your conflicts and fighting, it is really unsafe to drive or continue and the car will stop.”

 That’s right.
 You just pull over.
 Don’t remind the kids to be quiet or to calm down.
 Instead, pull over as soon as possible.
 Turn on some classical music and wait.
 Wait until all is quiet, and then start a five-minute timer.
-Sit and wait until there is five minutes of peace and quiet.
+Sit and wait until there are five minutes of peace.
 In other words, the timer only starts when there is silence and is reset to five minutes anytime there is noise.
 The car will only begin moving again after five minutes of calm.